akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice nodded.
 ‘I’ll think on it.’
 But her thoughts were for her father. *However would he survive in his frail state once she married?*

-She thought about Edmund of Thornbury—a rowdy but pleasant young man with calloused hands and a kind word for most people.
+She thought about Edmund of Thornbury, a rowdy but pleasant young man with calloused hands and a kind word for most people.
 She thought about the way he had not minded when Goosie chased his horse.
 But she also thought about her mother’s herb garden, the goose pond, the path down to the river where the reeds whispered in the wind.
 If she married Edmund, she would move south.
-Stanwey would belong to someone else—a cousin, perhaps, or a steward.
+Stanwey would belong to someone else, a cousin, perhaps, or a steward.
 Her father would be alone.

 She said nothing until Harold raised the matter of Edmund a week later.